Wylie East High School Attendance Policies

 *Note: the school reserves the right to refuse any documentation that is deemed unacceptable*

-- Documentation from a court of law or other government entity that student was required to be present for.
+- Documentation from a court of law or other government entity that student was required to be present for - faxed or submitted to the attendance office.

 All notes must include: